redpanda-data/connect/README.md

 	benthos -c /config.yaml
 ```

-There are a [few examples here][compose-examples] that show you some ways of setting up Benthos containers using `docker-compose`.

 ### ZMQ4 Support

 Benthos supports ZMQ4 for both data input and output.
 To add this you need to install libzmq4 and use the compile time flag when building Benthos: